 You've done everything right.
 Yoga, exercise, mindful living and eating right.
-We all hear it, "catch it early" and we were dutiful.
+We all hear it, "catch it early and save a breast" and we were dutiful.
 We did our mammograms regularly.
 Prevention (mammograms) is the mantra for the best outcome for breast cancer.
 But there is a problem with this mantra and I bet you didn't know this...not all breast cancers, such as mine, are found by mammograms.

 Working in the eighties as a Nurse Case Manager, managing the care of breast cancer patients, I knew I had a high-risk factor for breast cancer due to a strong family history.
 Both of my Grandmothers, all of their sisters and my great Aunts had breast cancer.
 I was determined to "catch it early".
 So, starting in my thirties, I dutifully started doing annual mammograms.